-Deep velvet curtains descend crossing 18th heading west.
-The drama of betrayal with no beginning or end.
-She’d look for The men standing outside so she could populate her storm with real people.
+Crossing 18th St. heading west, she looks for the men standing outside so she can populate her mind storm with real people.
 Even now that he’s been gone some long months, the block still throbs in her imagination.

 [The heavy curtain, the tomb can’t keep her out; it never could.]
 There are things that go bump in the night that live on this block and much more largely than she.